5 US Destinations to Revisit

 As a Canadian, the United States is the country I’ve gotten to visit the most (outside my own).
 I’ve gotten to go to some extraordinary places in the US like New Orleans and New York, and there are a lot more places in the US I want to visit.
 However there a lot of places in the US that I’ve technically been to, but due to circumstances (lack of time and poor planning) I never really got to see.
 Here are five places in the US I need to revisit.

 The Grand Canyon, Arizona

-Several years ago a couple of friends and I road tripped to Las Vegas, and we decided to take a detour to The Grand Canyon along the way.
+Several years ago a couple of friends and I did a road trip to Las Vegas, and we decided to take a detour to The Grand Canyon along the way.
 We drove (from Salt Lake City) for several hours, got to The Grand Canyon, snapped a few photos, wandered around the gift shop for a few minutes and left.
 I’m not much of an outdoor adventure person, but I’d like the chance to spend at least a night here, and maybe check out The Grand Canyon Skywalk.
-An icon like The Grand Canyon deserves more than 30 minutes time and is a place I want to revisit.
+An icon like The Grand Canyon deserves more than 30 minutes and is a place I want to revisit.

 I spent a brief two days in Houston before my first trip to New Orleans in 2012.
 I went to Houston because I had air miles to use, and not quite enough to get me to all the way to New Orleans.
 What I failed to realize was Houston is a big, sprawling city, and I felt pretty overwhelmed during my two days there.
 I wandered around downtown and did a fun, historic pub crawl.
 Aside from that, I didn’t get to see much of America’s 4th largest city.
 I think it’d be neat to check some attractions in Houston like the quirky The Orange Show Monument, or some live music at a venue like Dosey Doe.
 It seems like there’s a lot I missed in Houston and I’d like a chance to revisit this city.

 Los Angeles, California